Skip to main content

 The Simplest Upgrade: ERP-Native Reconciliation

-If you're already on Yardi, MRI, or AppFolio, the ERP's native reconciliation module is the minimum viable improvement over Excel.
-It maintains an audit trail, handles most standard calculations correctly, and integrates with your existing tenant data.
+If you are already on Yardi, MRI, or AppFolio, the ERP's native reconciliation module is the minimum viable improvement over Excel.
+It keeps an audit trail, handles most standard calculations correctly, and works with your existing tenant data.

-The limitation: ERP-native reconciliation doesn't validate whether the ERP's own configuration matches your lease terms.
-If your Yardi recovery pool was configured wrong in 2020, it's still configured wrong today — and the native reconciliation module will continue producing the wrong answer.
+The limitation: ERP-native reconciliation does not validate whether the ERP's own configuration matches your lease terms.
+If your Yardi recovery pool was configured wrong in 2020, it is still configured wrong today.
+The native reconciliation module will keep producing the wrong answer.

 Independent Verification Layer

-The most defensible approach for mid-market portfolios: keep your ERP for GL management and billing, add independent reconciliation software that reads your ERP's export and validates calculations against lease terms.
+The most defensible approach for mid-market portfolios: keep your ERP for GL management and billing, then add independent reconciliation software that reads your ERP's export and checks calculations against lease terms.

 This approach:

-- Lets controllers review discrepancies instead of calculate from scratch
+• Lets controllers review discrepancies instead of calculating from scratch

 What this replaces: The Excel spreadsheets used to validate and calculate reconciliations.
 The ERP remains for everything else.